The problem with surface composters

 The principle of the buried worm composter is inspired by the functioning of natural soils:

-Microorganisms and worms decompose organic matter directly in the soil , where it becomes humus and nutrients available to plants.
+Microorganisms and worms decompose organic matter directly in the soil, where it is transformed into humus and nutrients available for plants.

 How does it work?